Mrazator/send-it-2.0/README.md

 - prototype: https://www.fluidui.com/editor/live/preview/cF82N211bDdjMER4Y0F3UERBWFdsT1RMOWxxdVAwSFUzTQ==

 ## TODOs
+- new user -> no channels -> error when loading channels - why?
+- after refresh showing channels where am i not in
+- picture loading bad position
-- action tests
+- action tests - shared and body
-- try catch - dont show console.log but custom errors
+- try catch - dont show console.log but custom errors - body
-- repair load more btn
+- repair load more btn - load more messages
-- try to load only one message with polling
+- load only one message with polling
+- redux form green/red
+- better UI - for example get rid of grey loader
-- delete containers -> move to components
+- (delete containers -> move to components)

 ## Questions
+- i have tested my conversions, now i am testing thunk actions and the question is: should i add the conversions that i am invoking in thunk action as dependency (DI) even though i have them already tested?
+What if i have f.e.
+50+ 'dependencies' in one thunk action?
+They should be all added as function parameters?
 - when using redux, is it good idea to have component separated in component and container file?
-Personally i don't like the idea that i have my component in three different files (too messy)
+Personally i don't like the idea that i have my component in three different files.
+What are the advantages of doing so?